 More than 60 organizations exist on the Drew Campus.
 There are organizations that are culturally oriented, artistic in nature, connected with academic departments or organized to meet the needs of a variety of student populations at Drew (e.g., commuters, residents, etc.).
 If you decide after surveying the list of organizations that are currently recognized that none of them meets your needs, you may want to start a new one.
 Here’s how:

-1. Meet a representative from the Office of Student Activities to discuss your idea for the organization, its purpose and how to begin.
+1. Meet with a representative from the Student Organization Advisor Board (email@example.com) to discuss your idea for the organization, its purpose and how to begin.

 2. Any person(s) interested in starting a new organization may do so in either the Fall or Spring Semester within the following time frames.
 In the Fall semester, new organizations may form in the week following the Activities Fair through December 1st.
 In the Spring Semester, new organizations may form until April 1st.